-Kenneth Branagh is like a modern Orson Welles or Alfred Hitchcock, infusing his sophisticated melodramas with a natural flair for theatrics.
+Kenneth Branagh is like a modern-day Orson Welles or Alfred Hitchcock, infusing his sophisticated melodramas with a natural flair for theatrics.
 This is no surprise, considering the director/actor comes from a background in the Royal Shakespeare Company!

 Branagh's then-wife Emma Thompson stars alongside him in his neo-noir romance thriller Dead Again, written by Scott Frank.

 Dead Again is brimming with mystery, deception, and intrigue as it switches between the black-and-white world of the 1940s and the colorful modern world of 1990s Los Angeles.
-At the core of this film is hypnosis and merged souls.
+At the core of this film are hypnosis and merged souls.